agoldst/elsmd/README.md

 # Markdown to lecture slides

-...using pandoc, with some Beamer bells and whistles, by a Keynote refugee.
+Using pandoc, with some Beamer bells and whistles, by a Keynote refugee.

 This setup is designed for two kinds of talking: